vamsi808/CampusFlow/README.md

 # AI-Powered Campus Resource Management System (CampusFlow)

 ## 1. Abstract

-The AI-Powered Campus Resource Management System is a full-stack web application designed to modernize and streamline the process of booking shared resources within an educational institution.
-Built on a robust Next.js and TypeScript foundation, the platform provides a seamless, role-based experience for students, faculty, and administrators.
-Key features include a dynamic resource browser with filtering capabilities, a real-time availability viewer for each resource, and a comprehensive admin dashboard for managing users, resources, and academic sections.
-A core innovation of the system is its integrated AI recommendation engine, powered by Genkit, which intelligently suggests alternative resources when a user's initial choice is unavailable, thereby optimizing resource utilization and enhancing the overall campus experience.
-The project demonstrates a modern approach to EdTech solutions, combining a responsive user interface with a powerful, AI-driven backend to solve a common logistical challenge in academic environments.
+CampusFlow is a full-stack web application designed to modernize and streamline the process of booking shared resources within an educational institution.
+Built with a robust Next.js and TypeScript foundation, the platform provides a seamless, role-based experience for students, faculty, and administrators.
+Key features include a dynamic resource browser, a real-time availability viewer, and a comprehensive admin dashboard.
+A core innovation is its integrated AI recommendation engine, powered by Genkit, which intelligently suggests alternative resources when a user's initial choice is unavailable, thereby optimizing resource utilization and enhancing the overall campus experience.
+This project demonstrates a modern approach to EdTech, combining a responsive UI with a powerful, AI-driven backend to solve a common logistical challenge in academic environments.

-## 2. Alignment with Sustainable Development Goals (SDGs)
+## 2. Purpose and Vision

-This project contributes to the following UN Sustainable Development Goals:

-*   **SDG 9: Industry, Innovation, and Infrastructure:** By implementing a modern digital infrastructure (the booking platform) over the university's physical assets, the project fosters innovation through its AI recommendation engine and promotes inclusive access to campus resources.

-*   **SDG 11: Sustainable Cities and Communities:** Viewing the campus as a micro-community, the system enhances access to essential public spaces and services, improving quality of life and ensuring the balanced, sustainable use of the campus footprint.

-*   **SDG 12: Responsible Consumption and Production:** The platform promotes the efficient use of shared resources, minimizing the waste associated with underutilized facilities and providing administrators with data to make sustainable long-term decisions about resource allocation and energy consumption.
+The primary purpose of CampusFlow is to replace outdated, manual, or fragmented resource booking systems with a single, centralized, and intelligent platform.
+Our vision is to create a frictionless campus experience where students and faculty can instantly find and reserve the spaces and equipment they need, while administrators gain powerful tools to manage and optimize university assets efficiently.

-## 3. Requirements
+## 3. Key Features

 ### 3.1.
-Functional Requirements

-- **User Authentication:** Role-based access control for Students, Faculty, and Administrators, including sign-up with admin approval.
-- **Resource Booking:** A filterable catalog of campus resources, real-time schedule viewing, and a seamless booking process.
-- **AI Recommendations:** An intelligent recommendation engine (via Genkit) that suggests alternative resources when a user's choice is unavailable.
-- **Admin Dashboard:** A comprehensive interface for administrators to manage user approvals, add/delete resources, and manage academic sections.
-- **Timetable Viewing:** A personalized view of weekly class timetables for students and a global view for administrators.
+For Students
+- **Account Registration:** Sign up for an account that is then sent to an administrator for approval.
+- **Role-Specific Resource Browsing:** View and filter a catalog of resources specifically designated for student use.
+- **Seamless Booking:** Check real-time availability and book resources like study rooms, sports facilities, and studio equipment.
+- **AI-Powered Recommendations:** If a desired resource is booked, the system provides intelligent alternative suggestions.
+- **Personalized Timetable:** View a personal weekly class schedule at a glance.
+- **Profile Management:** Update personal information and profile picture.

 ### 3.2.
-Non-Functional Requirements

-- **Performance:** Fast page loads and instantaneous UI feedback for filtering and searching.
-- **Usability:** An intuitive, responsive design that works flawlessly on desktop, tablet, and mobile devices.
-- **Security:** Secure access control based on user roles to protect sensitive data and administrative functions.
-- **Maintainability:** A clean, component-based architecture for easy updates and future development.
+For Faculty
+- **Dedicated Resource Access:** Browse and book resources reserved for faculty, such as advanced labs, conference rooms, and auditoriums.
+- **Teaching Schedule:** Faculty members are assigned to courses and appear in the student timetables.
+- **Profile Management:** Manage professional details and contact information.
+- *(All student features are also available to faculty).*

+### 3.3.
+For Administrators
+- **Comprehensive Dashboard:** A central control panel to manage all aspects of the platform.
+- **User Approval Management:** View, approve, or reject new student and faculty registration requests.
+- **Resource Management:** Add, edit, or delete any campus resource, including details like name, location, capacity, and image.
+- **Section & Timetable Management:** Create and manage academic sections for different departments and years, which dynamically generates the timetables for students.
+- **Global Timetable View:** Ability to look up the timetable for any section across the university.

+## 4. User Roles and Interconnections

+The three user roles are deeply interconnected, creating a realistic campus workflow:

+1.  **Onboarding Workflow:** A **Student** or **Faculty** member signs up.
+Their account is created with a `pending` status.
+An **Admin** sees this request in the "Approvals" dashboard and can `approve` or `reject` it.
+Only upon approval can the user log in and access the platform's features.

+2.  **Resource & Booking Workflow:** An **Admin** curates the list of available resources. **Students** and **Faculty** can then browse and book these resources based on their role.
+Their bookings are recorded in a central bookings log, which is used to display real-time availability to all users.

+3.  **Academic Workflow:** An **Admin** defines the academic structure by creating `Sections` (e.g., "Year 2, IT-B").
+The system then dynamically generates a `Timetable` for that section, assigning **Faculty** members and classrooms (**Resources**) to specific subjects and time slots.
+A **Student** belonging to that section can then view their personalized schedule.

+## 5. Alignment with Sustainable Development Goals (SDGs)

+This project contributes to the following UN SDGs:

+*   **SDG 9: Industry, Innovation, and Infrastructure:** By implementing a modern digital infrastructure over the university's physical assets, the project fosters innovation through its AI recommendation engine and promotes inclusive access to campus resources.
+*   **SDG 11: Sustainable Cities and Communities:** Viewing the campus as a micro-community, the system enhances access to essential public spaces and services, improving quality of life and ensuring the balanced, sustainable use of the campus footprint.
+*   **SDG 12: Responsible Consumption and Production:** The platform promotes the efficient use of shared resources, minimizing the waste associated with underutilized facilities and providing administrators with data to make sustainable long-term decisions about resource allocation.

-## 4. Technical Architecture and Proposed Algorithms
+## 6. Technical Architecture and Proposed Algorithms

-### 4.1.
+### 6.1.
 Tech Stack
 - **Frontend:** Next.js (React), TypeScript, Tailwind CSS, ShadCN UI
 - **Backend:** Next.js Server Actions, Node.js
 - **AI/ML:** Genkit (with Google's Gemini model)
 - **Database (Prototype):** Local Storage API to simulate a database for rapid prototyping.

-### 4.2.
+### 6.2.
 Proposed Algorithms & Techniques

 1.  **AI Recommendation Engine:** Utilizes a Large Language Model (LLM) via Genkit.
-The system sends contextual data (e.g., resource type, capacity, time) to a prompt-engineered flow, which returns structured JSON output containing intelligent, human-like recommendations and reasoning.
+The system sends contextual data (resource type, capacity, time, purpose) to a prompt-engineered flow, which returns structured JSON output containing intelligent, human-like recommendations and reasoning.

 2.  **Client-Side Filtering:** The resource browser uses a multi-criteria filtering algorithm memoized with React's `useMemo` hook.
 This ensures the UI remains highly responsive by only re-calculating the filtered list when a search or filter parameter changes.

 3.  **Secure Authentication (Production Proposal):** For a production environment, the system is designed to incorporate a standard password-hashing algorithm like **bcrypt** or **Argon2** to ensure user credentials are secure.

-## 5. Software and Hardware Requirements
+## 7. Software and Hardware Requirements

-### 5.1.
+### 7.1.
 Hardware (Development)
 | Component | Minimum | Recommended |
 | :--- | :--- | :--- |
 | **CPU** | Dual-core (2.0 GHz) | Quad-core (Intel i5/AMD Ryzen 5 or better) |
 | **RAM** | 8 GB | 16 GB or more |
 | **Storage** | 128 GB SSD (10 GB free) | 256 GB NVMe SSD or larger |

-### 5.2.
+### 7.2.
 Software (Development)
 | Category | Software | Version/Type |
 | :--- | :--- | :--- |
 | **OS** | Windows, macOS, or Linux | Latest stable versions |